lovemore66/Basalt-nodeJs/README.md

     - Translation:

       Use a tool like Postman to make a POST request to `http://localhost:3000/translate` with parameters `source_language`, `target_language`, and `text`.
+    - Transactions
+       Open your browser or use a tool like Postman to access `http://localhost:3000/transactions`.

 ## FRONT END (ANGULAR) SETUP ----------------------------------------------------------------